What Is Quality Score? [+4 Tips for Improving Quality Score]

 2. Refine your ad text

-If you like your keyword selection and want to improve your Quality Score, analyze your ad text.
+If you like your keyword selection and want to improve your Quality Score for Google Ads, analyze your ad text.
 You may need to change your ad copy to make it more relevant to your keyword selection.

 Google analyzes your ad text to ensure you’re providing people with helpful information.
 If yours doesn’t use your targeted keywords (without stuffing them) and match the user search intent, you’ll want to update your ad copy.